Brecert/scratchpad/languages/favorites.md

 13. A unified language
-    This isn't nessisary for all languages because they all have a different goal however having a language that has a unified community and toolset is nice Some exmaples of languages not having that would be
+    This isn't nessisary for all languages because they all have a different goal however having a language that has a unified community and toolset is nice

-    1. Python
+    > Some exmaples of languages not having that would be

+    **Python**

-        Like seriously installing it isn't a total drag but getting pip to work can be a pain, updating is a pain and there isn't any official dependency management tool
+    Installing it isn't a total drag but getting pip to work can be a pain, updating is a pain and there isn't any official dependency management tool

-    2. Ruby
+    **Ruby**

     While it has an official dependency manager and other things, installing it is a drag and is confusing on systems like windows where it can feel fragmented and not first class
     The standard library is a mess and confusing, the docs don't look very nice and it's confusing to navagate not only that but the language in general feels lacking and second class the "feel" of a language is important

-    Some examples of language that do have a unified community and toolset
+    > Some examples of language that do have a unified community and toolset

-    1. Crystal
+    **Crystal**

     Installing it dead simple on most systems other then windows, which is not support as of now :( However the standard library is well defined and solid the documentation is clear and the provided tools that come with the compiler create a unified language it has a very good starting guide and the overall feel of the language made me fall in love with it please check out their [website](https://crystal-lang.org/) to see what I mean.
 The [website](https://crystal-lang.org/) expresses the language so well

+    **Rust**

+    Even though it's really easy to install Crystal, rust is even easier all you need to do is run their script and it installs everything you need making it easy to update and do anything within the language

-    Mixed
+    > Mixed

-    1. JavaScript
+    **JavaScript**

     Everything is fragmented
     and yet the language evolves fast enough now to continuously unify the community more and more each year it's pretty incredble
     not only that but having npm and yarn as the package managers (and making it so easy to find and add a package) is really smart
     While other languages like rust and go have now adopted similar (and better) systems js really made it popular within the community
+    Not only that but it has tools like babel and typescript that are absoutely incredible and well supported somehow having everything be fragmented created tools that created a sense of unity
+14. Things I dislike
+    **C++ / C**
+    They aren't bad but because of age and other factors they can be a pain to get started with the language specification is a deep confusing mess at times they lack proper unified tooling and specifications until recently even then tooling can be a problem while languages have been made to replace them they are still important and hold good ideas with them
+15. No Null (when possible)
+    This mostly doesn't make sense in my head but languages like pony-lang have shown me it's more or less possible with magic and math
+16. Effects (or something)
+    I really